 Processed foods tend to contain more calories, salt, and sugar than whole foods.
-Refined carbohydrates are a group of highly processed, grain based foods.
-During processing, these foods lose their fiber and nutrients.
+Refined carbohydrates are a group of highly processed, grain-based foods.
+During processing, these foods lose fiber and nutrients.
 As a result, they are high in empty calories.

-Refined carbohydrates also cause rapid spikes in blood sugar, which may encourage a person to overeat.
+Refined carbohydrates can also cause rapid spikes in blood sugar, which may encourage a person to overeat.

 Examples of refined carbohydrate foods include: